wxleong/secora-blockchain-apdu/README.md

 # Introduction

 The secora-blockchain-apdu library is a Java package designed to handle the APDU commands of [Infineon's SECORA™ Blockchain](https://www.infineon.com/cms/en/product/security-smart-card-solutions/secora-security-solutions/secora-blockchain-security-solutions/) and [Blockchain Security 2Go starter kit](https://www.infineon.com/cms/en/product/evaluation-boards/blockchainstartkit/).
-It is based on the project [BlockchainSecurity2Go-Android@085aa39](https://github.com/Infineon/BlockchainSecurity2Go-Android/tree/085aa3914235ab0e262b73323403e626f399d53f).
+It was derived from the project [BlockchainSecurity2Go-Android@085aa39](https://github.com/Infineon/BlockchainSecurity2Go-Android/tree/085aa3914235ab0e262b73323403e626f399d53f).

 # Library Import Guide

-For evaluation, you may use the [JitPack](https://jitpack.io/#wxleong/secora-blockchain-apdu) package repository to import the library into your project.
+To evaluate the library, you can import it into your project using the [JitPack](https://jitpack.io/#wxleong/secora-blockchain-apdu) package repository.

 # User Guide for Android Application

-In order to incorporate the library into an Android application, it is necessary to wrap the [*IsoDep*](https://developer.android.com/reference/android/nfc/tech/IsoDep) object within the *NfcTransceiver* interface.
-Here is an example:
+To incorporate the library into an Android application, the [*IsoDep*](https://developer.android.com/reference/android/nfc/tech/IsoDep) object needs to be wrapped within the *NfcTransceiver* interface.
+Here's an example:
 ```
 import android.nfc.tech.IsoDep;
 import com.github.infineon.NfcTranceiver;